-Preponderance of Evidence: It is "more likely than not that" a violation occurred.
+Preponderance of Evidence: The standard of proof used to determine whether violations of University policy have occurred and means "it is more likely than not" that a violation has occurred.

 Quorum: Two hearing board members is the minimum number needed to decide an outcome.